-The John James Audubon Bridge is a new Mississippi River crossing between Pointe Coupee and West Feliciana parishes in south central Louisiana.
+The John James Audubon Bridge is the award-winning Mississippi River crossing between Pointe Coupee and West Feliciana parishes in south central Louisiana.
 The bridge had been proposed to be the longest cable-stayed bridge in North America and replace an existing ferry crossing between the communities of New Roads and St. Francisville, Louisiana.
 Total cost of the project had been estimated to be $408 million.

 The project was part of the Transportation Infrastructure Model for Economic Development (TIMED) program which was created by Act 16 of the 1989 Louisiana Legislature and was approved by a vote of the people.
 This program is the single largest transportation program in state history and was funded by a four cent gasoline tax.